 New York has a comprehensive system for compensating victims of motor vehicle accidents.
 If you are involved in an accident, it is important to be aware that you are covered for both medical treatment and lost wages.
 Depending on the severity of the injury, you may also be entitled to seek further compensation by filing a lawsuit.
 This multi-part series will focus on the essentials of both.
+You can read Part II: No-Fault Benefits by clicking here.

 The person injured in an auto accident is entitled to: